 Warewashing What is it

-Sani-Servant – Warewashing Overview
+Warewashing Overview

+Warewashing refers to the process of cleaning and sanitizing dinnerware, utensils, and other food-contact items in a commercial kitchen.
 The purpose of warewashing is to ensure that these items are free from dirt, debris, and harmful bacteria, making them safe for use in meal preparation and service.

+Sani-Servant is a type of warewashing machine that uses high-temperature water and detergents to clean and sanitize dishes and other food-contact items.
 The Sani-Servant machine typically includes a wash tank, a rinse tank, and a sanitizer tank, which work together to effectively clean and sanitize dishes.

+Warewashing is a critical aspect of food safety in any commercial kitchen.
 Proper warewashing practices ensure that all food-contact items are free from harmful bacteria, protecting both the meal and the consumers who will be eating it.

 Is it Warewashing or Ware Washing?